Eddymasangcay/PF205-TransportationSystem/README.md

 ## Overview

-**PF205 Transportation System** is a desktop academic project built with **Java Swing**.
+**United Transportation System** is a desktop academic project built with **Java Swing**.
 It supports everyday transportation booking workflows for **passengers (users)** and **administrators** in one application: managing routes, creating and tracking bookings, updating trip status, and viewing trip documents.

 **Customers** can browse available routes, book seats, manage their bookings, and view a **boarding-pass style ticket** after booking or from their booking list.